Camp Connection Summer Camp

 Who will be running the camp?

 Depending on the number of children, there will be at least one therapeutic lead (therapist or graduate intern) and at least one student volunteer for each group.
 If your child needs a one-on-one buddy, please let us know at creativecounselingconnections@yahoo.com so that can be planned in advance.
-Therapists, interns and volunteers will all be trained in TBRI and trauma-informed theory and application.

 Does my child need to be an avid swimmer to attend?